Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-Many employees receive equity as compensation, often in the form of stock options.
-This is common among senior executives and other employees who work in early-stage companies.
-Use our calculator to help determine whether you should exercise, hold or sell our stock options.
+Use our calculator to help determine whether you should exercise, hold or sell your stock options.

 Key Terms

-This refers to the time period that you anticipate holding the options.
-At the end of this period, the options will either expire worthless or they can be exercised and sold for a profit.
+This is the time period you expect to hold your stock options.
+Once the expiration date arrives, the options either expire worthless or can be exercised and sold for a profit.
+Most employee stock options expire five to 10 years from the grant date.

 Total number of options